What Makes An Inflatable Paddle Board Good For Dogs?

 - Not as wide as alternatives

-Measuring 11 feet long, 32 inches wide, and 6 inches thick the Atoll is great for the touring paddler.
+Measuring 11 feet long, 32 inches wide, and 6 inches thick the Atoll is great for the touring paddle boarder with a dog.
 It has a weight capacity of 300 pounds but has been water tested up to 350 pounds.
 For the size, it’s surprisingly lightweight, weighing only 19 pounds.
-If you like a little more adventure with a paddleboard and dog, then the Atoll was made for you.
+If you like a little more adventure with a paddle board and dog, then the Atoll was made for you.

 There is a 6 D-link bungee storage system on the nose, and 4 D-links along each side.
 This ISUP is seat compatible.